allebb/plexity/README.md

 * Special character containment
 * Minimum/maximum character detection
 * Password age expiry detection
-* Detection of previous use (for a configurable amount of previous uses)
+* Detection of previous use such as against a password history datastore.
+* Ability to add and check against a configurable list of common passwords/words etc.

 Requirements
 ------------